openstack-archive/infra-manual/doc/source/drivers.rst

 Consistent Naming for Jobs with Zuul v3
 =======================================

-With the move to version 3 of Zuul, it is time to define a guideance on how jobs should be named for consistency across projects in the OpenStack project.
+With the move to version 3 of Zuul, it is time to define a guidance on how jobs should be named for consistency across projects in the OpenStack project.